GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/limits/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Size limitations for aggregatable data'
+title: 'Size constraints of Aggregation Reporting data'
 subhead: >
-  Understand the limits of destinations, attributions, reporting origins, and the impact on schedules.
+  Understand the requirements for destinations, attributions, reporting origins, and the impact on schedules.
 description: >
-  Understand the limits of destinations, attributions, reporting origins, and the impact on schedules.
+  Understand the requirements for destinations, attributions, reporting origins, and the impact on schedules.
 date: 2022-03-31
 updated: 2023-07-15
 authors:
   - maudn
 ---

-## Limiting factors

-To plan your Attribution Reporting strategy, you'll need to know the constraints enforced by the API, including how large the data you can use for reporting can be.
+To plan your Attribution Reporting strategy, you'll need to know the constraints enforced by the API, including how much data can be collected for each report.

-### Event-level reports
+## Event-level reports

 The following sections on click and view events list features and limitations to keep in mind.

-#### Click (`navigation` source)
+### Click (`navigation` source)

 - `source_event_id` (ad-side information) can be up to 64 bits - large enough to be be used as a unique identifier.
 - `trigger_data` (conversion-side information) is up to 3 bits; that is, it should be an integer between 0 and 7.